 Then, of course, there are different types of customer feedback surveys you can leverage depending on your goals.
 Let’s take a look at some examples below.

-Customer feedback survey examples
+Customer feedback survey examples: Website feedback

 NPS